CJanecka/Projects_and_CTFs/Defensive Security/README.md

     - This server houses the intellectual property of VSI's cutting-edge virtual reality programs for the next generation.
   + Apache Server Logs
     - This server is dedicated to hosting VSI's primary public-facing website, *vsi-company.com*.

+## Project Requirements

+The project requirements included:

+  + Loading Windows and Apache logs into a Splunk environment to centralize and streamline log management.
+  + Analyzing the log files to establish baselines and thresholds, enabling the detection of anomalies and potential security threats.
+  + Designing and implementing reports, alerts, and dashboards; within Splunk, each tailored to specific criteria.
+Providing real-time visibility into the health and security of system(s).
+  + Loading Apache and Windows logs, containing a simulated attack, into the Splunk environment.
+  + Assessing the effectiveness, and response, of the security measures implemented on both servers.
+  + Showcasing our monitoring environment, attack analysis, and future mitigation recommendations to the class.

+## Baselines and Thresholds